 • Compromised oral aesthetics

-After a bone graft, you will have:
+After the surgery, you will have:

 • Adequate bone structure to support implants